TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.38.md

 ---

-and the field is the world; and the good seed, these are the sons of the kingdom; and the tares are the sons of the evil [one] ;
+the field is the world; and the good seed, these are the children of the Kingdom; and the darnel weeds are the children of the evil one.